 The food at the Animal Kingdom Lodge is fantastic.

 From the quick service option at The Mara and pool areas to the fine dining of Jiko, there is something everyone can enjoy.

 We experienced an excellent meal at Sanaa, home of the Malawi Mango Margarita and the Indian-style bread service.

 Xomg ya’ll.
 The bread service is amazing and this margarita is phenomenal.

 I highly recommend this experience.
 The restaurant windows open up onto a section of the savanna as well so you can animal watch during your meal.

-The Lodge also offers room service which I took advantage of during this trip.
 My food was delivered quickly, and my steak, salad, and bread were perfect.
 If you are a room service fan, you should be happy with the offerings at this resort.